Stichting PAWW

 Necessities

-The grey box with necessary information is not noticeable enough.
+The grey box with necessary information is not noticeable enough

-Solution: Highlight key requirements, such as having worked 10+ years and the last employer being affiliated with Stichting PAWW.
+Highlight key requirements, such as having worked 10+ years and the last employer being affiliated with Stichting PAWW.

 Reduce stress